Pop-Culture | Posted by Julie Z on 06/23/2013

 Support Women Artists Sunday: Claire’s Diary

-Claire’s Diary was formed when Sophie Rae and Isadora Schappell (of Care Bears on Fire), Joey Koneko, and Kiri Oliver were strolling through a meadow one day and found the diary of a girl named Claire at the foot of an oak tree.
+Claire’s Diary was formed when Sophie Rae and Isadora Schappell (of Care Bears on fire), Joey Koneko, and Kiri Oliver were strolling through a meadow one day and found the diary of a girl named Claire at the foot of an oak tree.
 Taking this diary back to their Brooklyn home, they began to sift through the pages of this mysterious diary and translate their discoveries into words and sounds that bring to mind grunge, punk, and surf-rock.
 Claire’s Diary played their first show at Slutwalk NYC in October 2011 and released their first recorded track, the theme song for Rookie Magazine, ‘Suzy’s Alright’, in October 2011.
-Claire’s Diary recently released their double single for “Girl Next Door” and “Build Me A Hero”, and have been in the studio …
+Claire’s Diary released their double single “Girl Next Door” and “Build Me A Hero” in August 2012 and will be releasing their debut …